OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ![Octopus Deploy 2018.6 release banner](blogimage-shipping-2018-6.png)

-This month, Octopus 2018.6 includes two UserVoice community requested improvements and it's also building the foundation for some fantastic new features that should be available in the upcoming months.
+This month, Octopus 2018.6 includes two UserVoice community requested improvements, and it's also building the foundation for some fantastic new features that should be available in the upcoming months.
+Keep reading for the full details!

 ## In This Post